Why Algarve, Portugal should be your top travel destination in 2021

 Walking and biking - There are some superb trails to explore the countryside and coastal routes on foot or by bike.
 Population density is low in the Algarve, particularly inland, so keeping your distance is not an issue.
 Check out these best walks and some scenic drives to enjoy.

 Off-road adventures – the very nature of off-roading means you’re not in a crowded, urban area.
 Join a fun jeep safari with Alsafari or Portitours and explore the countryside in guided 4-wheel drive jeeps.
 Or opt for a Buggy Safari where you travel alone or in a buggy for two, following the guide along the off-road routes.
-All these activities have to follow the guideline issued by the health authorities regarding capacity for vehicles and use of masks.
+All these activities follow the guidelines issued by the health authorities regarding capacity for vehicles and use of masks.

 And don't forget, that outside dining is the norm at Algarve restaurants for much of the year.
 You can enjoy delicious fresh food in the open air, with tables spaced apart, enjoying the lovely views.
+There are some fabulous beach restaurants and beach bars in the Algarve, such as NoSoloÁgua where you can dance in the sand and dine beneath the stars, with plenty of space for everyone.

 It is obligatory to use masks in Portugal inside public spaces - eg. supermarkets, public transport.
 You should use a mask when entering a restaurant if you are dining inside, but can remove it once seated at your table.

-Clean & Safe stamp – Turismo de Portugal has launched a voluntary Clean & Safe stamp that businesses display upon declaring adherence to cleaning and hygiene requirements set out by the Portuguese authorities for the prevention of coronavirus, giving customers confidence that there are health and safety measures in place for their protection.
+Clean & Safe stamp – Turismo de Portugal launched a voluntary Clean & Safe stamp that businesses display upon declaring adherence to cleaning and hygiene requirements set out by the Portuguese authorities for the prevention of coronavirus, giving customers confidence that there are health and safety measures in place for their protection.

 Health Services – the Algarve offers both public and private health services.
 There are some small private clinics such as Orange Medical Centre in Albufeira or larger private health care companies such as HPA (Hospital Particular do Algarve).
 The national health service (SNS – Serviço Nacional de Sáude) has its issues as do all national health services, but it is widely considered to offer good service.
 Euro Health Consumer Index ranked Portuguese healthcare as the 13th best in Europe in 2018, up from 20th place in 2015, ranking higher than the UK, Spain, Italy, and Ireland.